whotwagner/update-resolv.conf/README.md

 # update-resolv.conf

 This script updates the /etc/resolv.conf using the configuration parameters that are pushed by a openvpn-server.
+It is a modified version of the script update-resolv-conf that ships with openvpn.

 # Installation